kubernetes/kubernetes/docs/api.md

   - Support for the overall feature will not be dropped, though details may change.
   - The schema and/or semantics of objects may change in incompatible ways in a subsequent beta or stable release.
 When this happens, we will provide instructions for migrating to the next version.
 This may require deleting, editing, and re-creating API objects.
 The editing process may require some thought.
-This may require downtime for appplications that rely on the feature.
+This may require downtime for applications that rely on the feature.
   - Recommended for only non-business-critical uses because of potential for incompatible changes in subsequent releases.
 If you have multiple clusters which can be upgraded independently, you may be able to relax this restriction.
   - **Please do try our beta features and give feedback on them!
 Once they exit beta, it may not be practical for us to make more changes.**